Nixon White House tapes: Post-presidency

 After Nixon's resignation, the federal government took control of all of his presidential records, including the tapes, under the Presidential Recordings and Materials Preservation Act of 1974.
 From the time that the federal government seized his records until his death, Nixon was locked in frequent legal battles over control of the tapes.
 He argued that the 1974 act was unconstitutional because it violated the constitutional principles of separation of powers and executive privilege and infringed on his personal privacy rights and the First Amendment right of association.

 The legal disputes would continue for 25 years, past Nixon's death in 1994.
-He initially lost several cases, but the courts ruled in 1998 that some 820 hours and 42 million pages of documents were his personal private property that must be returned to his estate.
+He initially lost several cases, but the courts ruled in 1998 that some 820 hours and 42 million pages of documents were his personal private property and hence should be returned to his estate.

 On July 11, 2007, the National Archives was granted official control of the previously privately operated Richard Nixon Library and Museum in Yorba Linda, California.
 The facility now houses the tapes and periodically releases additional tapes to the public that are available online and in the public domain.